 - The Nature of Consultation

-This site was established by Mark F. Fischer of St. John’s Seminary in Camarillo, California.
-He offers a free online introduction to pastoral councils and PowerPoint presentations about the purpose, function, and goal of pastoral planning by councils.
+This site was established by Mark F. Fischer of St. John’s Seminary in Camarillo, California, the seminary of the Archdiocese of Los Angeles.
+He offers PowerPoint presentations about the purpose, function, and goal of pastoral planning by councils.

 To see comments, please go the Discussion page.